-Help paying for past-due bills or rent
+Help with utility bills or rent to avoid eviction

 This help is available one-time only to avoid having your utilities disconnected or being evicted from your home.